 Kanak Vrindavan Garden

 They filmed many successful Bollywood movies in Kanak Vrindavan Garden in Kanak Vrindavan Ghati during the 1990s and early 2000.
 Hindustan Charitable Trust restored this 300+ years-old garden in the 1990s.
 The garden represents a discerning amalgamation of Rajput architecture and Persian style Char-Bagh.
 What adds to its beauty is the serene atmosphere as it is in a picturesque valley with hills on one side and Man Sagar lake on the other.
 Kanak Vrindavan weddings are quite famous too.
+Pre-wedding photoshoots are charged Rs 1500 in Kanak Vrindavan Garden.

 Location – Kanak Ghati, Amer Road

 Amer Fort is synonymous with Jaipur and one of the top tourist attractions.
 A photo shoots inside the palace section will require permission, and it is a protected monument.
-Most tourist places don’t permit tripod and other professional types of equipment.
+Most tourist places don’t permit tripods and other professional types of equipment.
 But a photoshoot in Jaleb Chowk, pigeon feeding spot near Maota lake, or Dil-Araam Bagh won’t require any express permission.

 Location – Amer town